Skip to content

 • request_id (string | null): echo of the client’s request_id, or null.

-• user_id (string): the user the command ran as.
+• agent_id (string): the agent the command ran as.

 • topic (string): the topic, canonicalized.